 During the month of February, students and teachers across our state are taking time to celebrate Career & Technical Education.

-Amy organized a Workforce Development Workshop to address the question "How can education and industry collaborate to improve workforce needs in Day County?"
+Amy Miller, Assistant Principal – Webster Area High School: Amy's discussion focused on CTE programs and their relationships with business and industry in the Webster Area.
+Last year, during CTE Month, Amy organized a Workforce Development Workshop to address the question "How can education and industry collaborate to improve workforce needs in Day County?"
 The event was attended by over 70 community members and school district personnel.
-As a result of the day long event, community members made plans to provide a career day to middle school students and increased internship opportunities to high school students.
+As a result of the daylong event, community members made plans to provide a career day to middle school students and increased internship opportunities to high school students.

 Brooke Lingbeck, Business Teacher Groton Area High School: In only her second year of teaching, Brooke has dived in, head first, to the student internship program at Groton High School.
 Brooke has worked to make the program effective, valuable, and mutually beneficial for her community and her students.
 Brooke ensures her students are held accountable for their end of the internship expectations, and integrates classroom time into preparing them for their experience.
 Her discussion involved many questions and answers, and new ideas for everyone participating.

 Connie Whistler, Karen Roudabush, and Frankie Lux, the CTE team from Bridgewater-Emery High School will be discussing their unique and successful approach to advisory committees.
 An active advisory committee is a requirement for an approved CTE program, and the team from Bridgewater-Emery has used creative tactics to make the requirement work for them, their communities, and their students!

 1st Place: Maggie Dahme – Britton-Hecla High School

 2nd Place: Samantha Johnson – Mitchell High School

 3rd Place: Rob McFall – Vermillion High School